Maria Anna of Savoy, Duchess of Chablais: Early life

 Born at the Royal Palace of Turin, she was the sixth child of Prince Victor Amadeus, Duke of Savoy and, since 1773, King of Sardinia, by his wife, Maria Antonia Ferdinanda of Spain, as daughter of Philip V.

 Maria Anna was the fourth but third surviving daughter of her parents.
-Her two older sisters were the future "grand daughters in law" of Louis XV of France, Princess Maria Giuseppina, who married the future Louis XVIII of France in 1771 and Princess Maria Teresa, who married the future Charles X of France in 1773.
+Her two older sisters were the future "granddaughters in law" of Louis XV, Princess Maria Giuseppina, who married the future Louis XVIII in 1771 and Princess Maria Teresa, who married the future Charles X in 1773.
 Their younger surviving sister, Maria Carolina, married Anthony of Saxony.

 Three of her brothers were the last three Kings of Sardinia from the senior line of the House of Savoy: the future Charles Emmanuel IV, Victor Emmanuel I and Charles Felix.
 After the death of the last one in 1831 without issue, the throne passed to Charles Albert, Prince of Carignano and next legitimate male heir.